 No matter where you live, you can find trails to explore.
 “Trails” can include a variety of unpaved surfaces, ranging from trails found in urban areas like these in Rock Creek Park in Washington, DC:

-To these in Colorado:
+To these rolling hills found in the foothills of Colorado:

 Here are some articles about all of these amazing places to run: